Arsenal on this day in history – the January files

 19 January 1980: Arsenal 2 Derby 0, the start of eight without defeat and 19 with only one defeat.
 Brady and Young scored.
 The crowd of 22,091 however showed that supporters were becoming disheartened by the style of play.

 19 January 1990 – Colin Pates signed for Arsenal.
-A Chelsea star – having played nearly 300 league games for them, he never quite made it at Arsenal under George Graham, and moved on to Brighton.
-He later went into teaching.
+A Chelsea star – having played nearly 300 league games for them, he never quite made it at Arsenal under George Graham, and later moved on to Brighton before going into teaching.

 19 January 1991: League match 23 – and Arsenal under George Graham remained unbeaten throughout the season thus far.
-This was the last match of the run before the one defeat of the season in the next game Arsenal 1 Everton 0.
+This was the last match of the run before the one defeat of the season in the next game.
+This match ended Arsenal 1 Everton 0.
 Merson scored.

 19 January 1997: Arsenal beat Everton 3-1 to go 3 points behind Man U and Liverpool with a game in hand.
 Bergkamp, Vieira, and Merson got the goals.